 Experience

-Senior Researcher at INPE, Brazil
+Emeritus Researcher at INPE, Brazil

 Working on R&D in big Earth observation data analytics and land use change modelling.